jiinjeong/CSVolunteer/README.md

   * Pretty soon, we will turn your webpage into a website by linking it to other webpages.
 But first, we need to understand how a website is structured.
   * All of the files for a website should be contained in a single folder.
     * Within the website folder, you might want to create separate folders for HTML documents (webpages), CSS documents, images, and video or audio files.
-  * By convention, the home page of a website is titled `index.html`.
+  * By convention, the home page of a website is titled `index.html`, and it links to a CSS file titled `main.css` or `style.css`.
 * **Relative file paths**
   * In the next few lessons, we will be adding images and videos to our webpages, and we will be linking our webpages to other webpages in order to create a website.
 When we do so, we will have to tell the computer how to get to the image file, video file, or HTML document that we want.
   * In other words, when we reference a given file within our HTML document, we need to provide a relative file path.
 A relative file path is a path to get from the location of our HTML document to the location of the given file.